 Throughout Master Yoshida’s world-wide travels he held woodblock print exhibitions and found himself in demand as a speaker.
 Toshi Yoshida and his wife artist Kiso Yoshida (1919-2005) welcomed young artists from around the world to their studio in Japan.

-As with the work of his father Hiroshi Yoshida, Toshi Yoshida’s woodblock prints are not only treasured in Japan, but have an international reputation for excellence, hanging in the permanent collections of the world’s leading museums including, among others, the Fine Arts Museums of San Francisco, the New York Museum of Modern Art and the Boston Museum of Fine Arts.
+As with the work of his father Hiroshi Yoshida, Toshi Yoshida’s woodblock prints are not only treasured in Japan, but are in the permanent collections of the world’s leading museums including, among others, the Fine Arts Museums of San Francisco, the New York Museum of Modern Art and the Boston Museum of Fine Arts.

 – Carol Goodwin Blick (2008)